Sayomphon/Stock-Analysis-using-FinBERTandBART/Evaluate the pre-trained model before fine-tuning.md

-## Designe to evaluate a pre-trained model before any fine-tuning
+## Design to evaluate a pre-trained model before any fine-tuning
 ```python
 # Evaluate the pre-trained model before fine-tuning